kartikkkandpal/Mausam360/README.md

   - Works on all screen sizes
   - Touch-friendly controls
   - Fluid chart and card layouts

+- **Live Location Support**
+  - Uses browser geolocation API to fetch weather for your current position
+  - Secure and permission-based

 - **Performance Optimized**
   - Efficient React state management